 Within their majors, students must complete a research experience approved by the L&S faculty.
 A list of courses satisfying the research requirement in each major can be found here.

-VII.
+VI.
 The Minor

-The College of Letters and Science requires that students attain at least a 2.0 GPA in all credits in the minor attempted at UWM.
+Students are encouraged to consider completing a minor, but it is not required.
+To complete a minor, the College of Letters and Science requires that students attain at least a 2.0 GPA in all credits in the minor attempted at UWM.
 In addition, students must attain a 2.0 GPA on all minor credits attempted, including any transfer work.
+The minor must contain at least 9 credits in upper-division (numbered 300 and above) courses.

 Women's and Gender Studies Major Requirements

-The Women’s and Gender Studies major requires 36 credits drawn from Women’s and Gender Studies core and cross-listed classes.
-At least 15 credits in the major must be taken in upper-division (numbered 300 or above) courses in residence at UWM.
-Completion of WGS 411 and either WGS 500 or WGS 501 satisfies the L&S research requirement.
+At least 15 credits in the major must be taken upper-division courses in residence at UWM.
 Students must maintain a GPA of at least 2.0 in UWM major courses attempted.
 In addition, the College requires that students attain a 2.0 GPA in all major courses attempted, including any transfer work.
-Majors should consult regularly with their advisor in Women's and Gender Studies about their course of study.

-The major requires completion of the following courses offered through Women’s and Gender Studies:
+The major requires completion of the following:

 Code | Title | Credits |